Peter Stuart: Dog's Eye View reunion

 After an extended hiatus, Dog's Eye View released a third album (also on Vanguard); the album was entitled Tomorrow Always Comes.
 It featured backing vocals by singers Jason Mraz and Kelly Moneymaker, as well as an appearance from Paul Doucette of Matchbox Twenty.

 Personal life

-Stuart has obtained a master's degree in clinical psychology from Antioch University and is currently a family therapist in Austin, Texas.
+Stuart has obtained a master's degree in clinical psychology from Antioch University and is currently a family therapist in Los Angeles, California.